Allan and the Ice-gods

-This was the fifteenth and final Allan Quatermain novel to be published, although the events of the novel Allan Quatermain occur after it.
-It is also the final Allan Quatermain novel in the trilogy involving the taduki drug and Lady Luna Ragnall, following The Ivory Child, and The Ancient Allan.
+This was the fourteenth and final Allan Quatermain novel to be published, although the events of the novel Allan Quatermain occur after it.
+Haggard wrote eighteen Quatermain novels and short stories, and Allan and the Ice-Gods is the last of these.
+It is also the final Allan Quatermain novel in the trilogy involving the Taduki drug and Lady Luna Ragnall, following The Ivory Child, and The Ancient Allan.

 The novel has been noted as a treatment of the topics of eugenics and evolution in literature and culture.

 Plot

 Allan Quatermain, feeling awkward toward Lady Luna Ragnall after their recent taduki-induced vision in The Ancient Allan, in which they were nearly married, refuses three invitations from Lady Ragnall to return for another vision and has vowed never to use the drug again.
 Lady Ragnall herself informs Allan that she has used the taduki once more and discovered that their ancient counterparts, Amada and Shabaka, were indeed married.

 Allan reads in the newspaper that Lady Ragnall has traveled to Egypt for the winter.
 Six weeks or so later, Allan has a psychic experience and later learns that Lady Ragnall had died of heart failure at that moment at the site of her husband’s grave in the Temple of Isis.
 Allan inherits her estate, coveted by Lord Ragnall’s next-of-kin, Mr. Atterby-Smith.
 He distributes it to charities except for a box containing the taduki drug which Lady Ragnall had left him.
 He is tempted to break his vow and use it, but finally resolves not to when his friend, Captain John Good, calls on him.
 Good is able to persuade Allan to use the drug and the two enter into their vision.

 Allan awakens as Wi, a civilized man living in the barbaric Ice Age.
 He belongs to a culture that reveres a man and mammoth frozen in ice as their gods.
 His closest friend is Pag, an outcast who creates many new technologies.
 Wi challenges and kills his corrupt chief Henga and institutes reforms in the tribe: monogamy, decision by council, and the use of new technology.
 Pag rises in power in the tribe and is able to stop a pack of wolves from attacking.
 Wi and Pag travel into the wilderness to fight off a saber-toothed tiger.
 Wi discovers a beautiful young woman, unconscious, in a canoe.
 Her name is Laleela.
 Wi falls in love with her, as does Wi’s brother Moananga.
 Most of the tribe regards her as a witch and Wi’s wife Aaka wishes for her to be killed.
 Pag tries to convince Wi that he must marry Laleela in order to protect her, but Wi realizes this will break the oath of monogamy he has imposed upon the tribe.